pauldubois777/VendingMachineKataA2/README.md

       This would allow the user to insert more than the cost of a product and purchase it, even if the bank cannot make change with the coins it has.
       IE:  The bank has no nickles or dimes.
 The user inserts 2 quarters, 2 dimes, and a nickle to buy a 75 cent item.
 The item is SOLD OUT, so the user then tries to purchase a poduct that costs 50 cents.
 It should allow this, knowing that change can be made because all of the inserted coins is sent to the bank, and then excess returned.
-* Upgrade to latest version of Jasmine.
-    * Then update functions created to replace getters or setters that can't be tested with current Jasmine version.
+* See if getters and setters can be tested with Jasmine.
+IE: Can we now use toHaveBeenCalledTimes() on a getter?
-        * MessageDisplayService.setDisplayBalance
+* Put coins into a class instead of usng an enum with helpers?